Updated: 19th July 2022

 - obtain information about Available Funds and/or about your recent Transactions.

-- Certain spending/withdrawal limits apply to your Card Account (and are set out in the Packages, Fees and Limits Section 13).
+- Certain spending/withdrawal limits apply to your OnePay Account (and are set out in the Packages, Fees and Limits Section 15).

-- We may at any time suspend or restrict your Card Account for the following reasons:
+- We may at any time suspend or restrict your Card and/or your OnePay Account (including your use of the App or Online Portal) for the following reasons:

-- if we are concerned about the security of the Card Account, Online Portal or your Card;
+- If we are concerned about the security of the OnePay Account, Online Portal, App or your Card;

-- if we reasonably suspect the Card Account, Online Portal or your Card is being used in an unauthorised, fraudulent or grossly negligent manner.
+- If we reasonably suspect the OnePay Account, Online Portal, App or your Card is being used in an unauthorised, fraudulent or grossly negligent manner.

 - If we believe this is necessary for security reasons;